MacIT54/MacIT54/README.md

-# 👋💙Greetings, you are on the github of a novice developer - MacIT54!
+# 👋💙Greetings!
+There are all sorts of things here.

 ## My skills and tools